mspf001-cyber/CLOUD_LEC_1/README.md

 Verified that the root volume was deleted automatically upon instance termination.

-## 💡 Troubleshooting & Lessons Learned
+## Phase 6: Troubleshooting & Lessons Learned

 This project involved navigating several common pitfalls in cloud deployment.
 Below is a log of issues encountered and their solutions.